Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Draw Steel (2025, James Introcaso)

-If prior heroic systems were about managing attrition, Draw Steel is about managing accumulation.
-It represents the current state of the art in heroic design by moving away from the “per-day” resource drain of the last fifty years and replacing it with a system that scales up in every conflict.
+While earlier heroic systems focused on managing attrition, Draw Steel is designed to create a sense of cinematic momentum.
+It represents the current state of the art in heroic fantasy design by moving away from the “per-day” resource drain of the last fifty years and replacing it with a system where cinematic power builds during every fight.
+It’s built specifically for heroic fantasy battles where player characters fight through waves of minions, unleash dramatic signature abilities, and grow stronger during each combat round instead of just using up a daily pool of resources.

 The best prewritten adventure to start with is The Delian Tomb.